 VastWaste and Mind the Debris are two versions of the same project I worked on as part of a research grant for Summer 2021.
 I worked under Prof. Ozge Samanci, an artist and instructor at Northwestern University.
 I did a lot of programming and implementation, including building the projection system, creating visual effects, and other miscellaneous features.
-Once the piece was public, I was able to travel to exhibitions such as ISEA2022 to set up the installation, speak with visitors, and hold talks about VastWaste.
+This was my first Unity Engine project ever!
+Once the piece was public I traveled to exhibitions such as ISEA2022 to set up the installation, speak with visitors, and hold talks about VastWaste.

 Humans once perceived oceans as boundless, and thus impossible to pollute – until we created the Great Pacific Garbage Patch.
 The same pattern is now repeating in outer space.
 VastWaste is a data-driven, projection art installation that illuminates the parallels and interplay between marine pollution and space debris.
 It can also be experienced in Virtual Reality.